2018 United States House of Representatives elections in Michigan: District 13

-The 13th district is centered on the city of the Detroit and the immediate surrounding suburbs including Dearborn Heights, Garden City, and Westland.
-This is the most Democratic-friendly district with a PVI of D+32.
+The 13th district is located entirely within Wayne County and is centered on the city of the Detroit and the immediate surrounding suburbs including Dearborn Heights, Garden City, and Westland.
+This was the most Democratic-friendly district, with a PVI of D+32.
 The seat was vacant for most of 2018, following the resignation of John Conyers in December 2017.
 A special primary and special general election were held in August and November 2018, on dates coinciding with the already scheduled primary and general elections in a money-saving move by Michigan Governor Rick Snyder.

 Conyers represented the district from 2013 to 2017.
 He previously represented the 14th district from 1993 to 2013, and the 1st district from 1965 to 1993.
 He was Dean of the United States House of Representatives, and was re-elected to a twenty-seventh term with 77% of the vote in 2016.

-Former state representative Rashida Tlaib won the Democratic primary.
+Former state representative Rashida Tlaib, a member of Democratic Socialists of America, won the Democratic primary.
 Tlaib, however, lost the special primary to Brenda Jones, president of the Detroit City Council.
-Jones served for just over eight weeks before Tlaib was sworn in.
+Jones served for the final 35 days of the unexpired term before Tlaib was sworn in.